 UFO Sightings in Sydney, Australia by Ron Gaist, During 1962 and 1966

-Sighting of Saucer Shaped UFO in Paddock, Adjacent to Upper Capel Road, Donnybrook, Western Australia, on 25/26 July 1965, at about 12.15 am
+Sighting of Saucer Shaped UFO in Paddock, Adjacent to Goodwood Road, near Donnybrook, Western Australia, on 25/26 July 1965, at about 12.15 am

-A pdf of the hand written letter is displayed below.
+A pdf of the initial hand written letter.

-Editor’s comments: I have no doubt that the witness had a close encounter with an anomalous object and subsequently reported this incident, 52 years later.
+Editor’s comments: I have no doubt that the witness had a close encounter with an extraordinary anomalous object and subsequently reported this incident, 52 years later.
 In my opinion the report is highly credible and without any obvious mundane explanations.
-In addition, the sighting must have been a highly significant historical event for the witness, demonstrated by the attention to details in the letter.
+In addition, the sighting must have been a highly significant historical event for the witnesses, demonstrated by the attention to details in the letter.
 We are left with the real possibility that this object is a machine, that is, not a product of our technology and could have been piloted by sentient beings from elsewhere in the cosmos.

 Glenys comment, ‘We decided not to report the sighting for fear of being ridiculed,’ is a commonly reported by UFO witnesses.
-The famous UFO researcher, Dr James E McDonald, frequently encountered this type of witness fear, when talking to witnesses of UFO sightings during the 1960s and he often commented on this aspect of testimony.
+The famous UFO researcher, Dr James E McDonald, frequently encountered this type of witness fear, when talking to witnesses of UFO sightings during the 1960s.
 This suggests that the frequency of UFO encounters is likely to be far higher than reported.

-The description of the UFO as being, ‘It was lightish white metallic looking with no sign of bolts or rivets, just totally smooth,’ is often reported by close encounter witnesses of ‘classic’ flying saucers.
+The description of the UFO as being, ‘It was lightish white metallic looking with no sign of bolts or rivets, just totally smooth,’ is often reported by close encounter witnesses of ‘classic’ flying saucers (UFOs).

 Since the UFO apparently exists in our universe, it follows that laws of physics, in this universe, should apply.